Donders-Institute/bidscoin/docs/tutorial.rst

 - Are the DICOM files for all the ``bids/sub-*`` folders organised in series-subfolders (e.g. ``sub-001/ses-01/003-T1MPRAGE/0001.dcm`` etc)?
 Use `dicomsort <preparation.html#dicomsort>`__ if this is not the case (hint: it's not the case).
 A help text for all BIDScoin tools is available by running the tool with the ``-h`` flag (e.g. ``rawmapper -h``)
 - Use the `rawmapper <preparation.html#rawmapper>`__ command to print out the DICOM values of the "EchoTime", "Sex" and "AcquisitionDate" of the fMRI series in the ``raw`` folder

-2. **BIDS mapping.** Now we can make a ``bidsmap``, i.e. the mapping from DICOM source-files to BIDS target-files.
+2. **BIDS mapping.** Now we can make a bidsmap, i.e. the mapping from DICOM source-files to BIDS target-files.
 To that end, scan all folders in the raw data collection by running the `bidsmapper <workflow.html#step-1a-running-the-bidsmapper>`__ command:

 .. code-block:: console